WilAJP/network-wordle-project/README.md

 Protocol - TCP as we wanted the client and server to have a solid connection with eachother and there for not to be any data being loss when sent.
 Protocol Syntax Messages:
 - Client -> Server: READY (Client asks server to send a new secret word) | BYE (Client is done and wants to close the connection)
-- Server -> Client: ?
+- Server -> Client: HELLO (Sent immediately when client connects) --> <word> (Randomly seletected 5 letter word sent when the client sends READY)

 Known Issues - None